acao-57/PetPawpularity/README.md

 - Amy

 ### About the Project
-This project involves working on the PetFiner.my - Pawpularity Contest as part of our SC4000 source code analysis and development.
+This project involves working on the PetFinder.my - Pawpularity Contest as part of our SC4000 source code analysis and development.